MuViCo/MuViCo/documentation/Definition of Done and conventions.md

       - Example: `v1.5.3` -> `v1.5.4`
 3. Set a title for the release in the format `MuViCo vX.Y.Z`, where `X.Y.Z` is the version of the release being made.
 4. Create release notes for the release and set it as the latest, then publish it.
+5. Ensure that the CD (Deploy to Amazon ECS) is green.

 ### User story size estimates